A Celiac’s Gluten Free Guide to Greece

 Athens in miniature from the Parthenon

-Tips for eating gluten free in Greece
+Some quick tips for eating gluten free in Greece:

 1. Be aware of cross-contact risks: Thankfully, french fries are fried in a separate fryer more than I was used to coming from North America, but it’s important to convey the risks of grilling on the same surfaces and, for gyro spots, that you can’t have any bread touching your meat.